Consumer Credit Guide

 Understanding different types of consumer credit

 The first step to taking control of your credit life is understanding how different types of consumer credit and debt work.
-Anytime you use a credit product, it creates a debt that you’re obligation to pay back.
+Anytime you use a credit product, it creates a debt that you’re obligated to pay back.
 Different credit products have different terms for repayment.

 There are two key factors that distinguish different types of credit: